Top 5 Symptoms of a Bad Timing Chain Tensioner

 How To Prevent Timing Chain Tensioners from Going Bad

-It is always better and safer to prevent than repair.
+It is best to adopt a proactive approach to maintenance.
 This can help avoid costly repairs and engine damage.

 Having a suitable timing chain tensioner can also help prevent expensive repairs.